logtail/logtail-js/packages/core/README.md

 You can add any number of pipeline functions to your logger instance, and they'll run in order.

-Middleware functions run _before_ the final sync to Logtail.com.
+Middleware functions run _before_ the final sync to Better Stack.
 Pipeline functions should return a `Promise<ILogtailLog>`, making it possible to augment logs with asynchronous data from external sources.

 **Note: If an exception is thrown anywhere in the pipeline chain, the log _won't_ be synced.
 Wrap an async `try/catch` block around your call to `.log|info|debug|warn|error()` or tack on a `.catch()` to ensure your errors are handled.**